Why aromatic molecules do their work, even when you can’t smell them

 Yes and no.

-What you miss: the conscious scent experience.
-The emotional association with a smell.
-That moment of “ah, I smell lavender, time to relax.”
+What you miss: the conscious experience of smell.
+The emotional association with a scent.
+That moment of “ah, I can smell lavender, time to relax.”

 What you don’t miss: the pharmacological effects.
 And that applies to all three routes, including aromatic use.
 That’s the crucial insight research gives us.

-A 2013 study (in Life Sciences) examined whether lavender oil still had an anxiety-reducing effect in mice with anosmia, mice that had been artificially deprived of their sense of smell.
+A 2013 study (published in Life Sciences) examined whether lavender oil still had an anxiety-reducing effect in mice with anosmia, mice that had artificially lost their sense of smell.

 The result: the calming effects of inhaling lavender oil were identical in mice with and without a sense of smell.
 The researchers’ conclusion: “These results suggest that olfactory system activation is unlikely to participate in the anxiolytic-like effect of lavender essential oil inhalation.”

-In other words: the calming effect of lavender runs through a different mechanism than smell alone.
+In other words: lavender’s calming effect works through a different mechanism than smell alone.

 TRP receptors: the non-olfactory system

-During COVID many people lost their sense of smell, which led to extensive research into how essential oils work in anosmia.
+During COVID, many people lost their sense of smell, which led to extensive research into how essential oils work in cases of anosmia.

-What scientists discovered: essential oils activate TRP receptors (Transient Receptor Potential receptors), sensors that respond to temperature, pain and chemical substances.
-These receptors sit all over your body: in your skin, your airways, your guts.
-Even if your olfactory system doesn’t work, they’re still activated by the molecules from essential oils.
-That explains why people without a sense of smell still experience an effect from topical application or ingestion.
+What scientists discovered: essential oils activate TRP receptors (Transient Receptor Potential receptors), sensors that respond to temperature, pain and chemical compounds.
+These receptors are found all over your body: in your skin, your airways, your gut.
+Even when your olfactory system isn’t working, they’re still activated by the molecules in essential oils.
+That explains why people without a sense of smell still experience effects from topical application or internal use.

 Absorption through the skin is powerful enough

-Multiple studies show that components from essential oils are not only absorbed through the skin, but also stay active in your bloodstream: for most oils about 4-6 hours, for oils like frankincense up to 8 hours.
+Several studies show that components from essential oils are not only absorbed through the skin, but also remain active in your bloodstream: around 4 to 6 hours for most oils, and up to 8 hours for oils like frankincense.

-Good news: you don’t have to skip a single application.
+Good news: you don’t need to skip a single application method.

 Aromatic: